Filmfare Critics’ choice Best actor award for portraying a real life character

 You might be interested to read these articles related to Filmfare and National awards.

 I have added a big list of articles on Filmfare Awards, the most celebrated film awards of Hindi cinema.
-Click on the image links below to read some of the best ones.
+Here is the page link.
+Click on the images to read.